Our take on ASQA performance assessment (audit) updates

 Audit reports

+Frustratingly, many aspects of performance assessment (audit) reports remain the same – especially assessor inconsistency around non-compliance.
+While ASQA says that this area is improving, I’m unfortunately not seeing this.
+An ongoing area of inconsistency is around assessment.
+It continues to be frustrating that assessments that pass multiple audits get found to be non-compliant by some auditors with seemingly specific agendas.
 At a recent performance assessment, the assessor chose to dissect the assessments in great detail to identify non-compliances.
 One of the non-compliances was in relation to the knowledge evidence of a unit that referred to both “supervisors and managers”.
 It was this assessor’s opinion that separate questions were required for “supervisors” and “managers”, because they represented different levels of management.
 This became a non-compliance!
+It’s this kind of uncompromising and subjective approach that worries me for the future of competency-based training and assessment.

 My final thoughts

+While the intentions behind these updates from ASQA are on the right track, there is a lack of meaningful change on the ground.
 As I have maintained over several years, we need a radically new concept VET that puts aside bureaucracy and rigidity.
 My hope is that we see ASQA truly shift its focus to supporting the VET industry in building engaging education for students that’s at the right level for them.
+If you need professional advice and guidance to prepare for a performance assessment audit, get in touch with RTO Works.

 Sally is a leading expert in vocational education and training (VET), with over 20 years dedicated to guiding RTO, CRICOS, and ELICOS providers in achieving and maintaining compliance.
 As a former auditor and a member of the Training Package Quality Assurance Panel, Sally understands the intricate demands of registration, compliance, and quality assurance.